parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 The IPython kernel ships with four magics that allow for the management of extensions from within notebooks (or other Jupyter interfaces).

-1. `%install_ext <URL|path>` installs a Python module as an extension
+1. `%install_ext <URL|path>` installs a Python module as an extension ([deprecated](https://github.com/ipython/ipython/pull/8601))
-2. `%load_ext <name>` loads the extension module and invokes its load function
+2. `%load_ext <name>` imports the extension module and invokes its load function
-3. `%reload_ext <name>` invokes the extension module unload function, reloads the extension module itself, and then invokes its load function
+3. `%reload_ext <name>` invokes the extension module unload function, re-imports the extension module itself, and then invokes its load function
 4. `%unload_ext <name>` invokes the extension module unload function and drops the module reference

 The load, reload, and unload magics act solely on the kernel associated with the notebook in which they appear.
-Every time that kernel restarts, the load magic must run again to re-enable the extension.
+Every time that kernel restarts, you must run the load magic again to re-enable the extension.

 The Jupyter configuration system exposes the `InteractiveShellApp.extensions` list trait to automate the loading of kernel extensions.
 Adding a module name to the list causes Jupyter to automatically load that extension whenever an IPython kernel starts.
 For example, you could add the following lines to the Notebook configuration file in your Jupyter profile (e.g., `~/.jupyter/profile_default/jupyter_notebook_config.py`) to automatically load module `my_package.my_kernel_extension` any time an IPython kernel starts or restarts.